AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 exceptions could be raised directly within the statements, or indirectly via calls to other procedures and functions.

 For example, the frame below is a procedure including three exceptions
 handlers:

-:code-config:`accumulate_code=True`

 .. code:: ada project=Courses.Ada_For_C_Embedded_Dev.SPARK.Exceptions